Security Forces Headquarters – Central

 Although it is primary a command of the Sri Lanka Army it coordinates operations and deployments of ground units of the Navy, Air Force and police with that of the army in that area.
 Security Forces Headquarters – Central was formed splitting the Security Forces Headquarters – South which existed briefly.

+Area of responsibility includes Kandy District, Matale District, Nuwara Eliya District, Badulla District, Monaragala District and Hambantota District.